UnsignedArduino/Chessbot/README.md

 ### Model training

-The bot requires two models, one for segmenting the board squares and another for classifying the pieces found on occupied squares.
+The bot requires two models, one for segmenting the board and another for classifying the pieces found on squares.
 This requires two Roboflow datasets and ML models to be trained.

 The camera should be facing the board down from above, centered on the four middle central squares.

-#### Training board square segmentation
+#### Training board segmentation

 WIP